wo-r-professional/echo-plus/.github/ISSUE_TEMPLATE/bug-report-template.md

 Example:

 Issue title: Help!
-Proview can't access github.com
+Echo+ can't access github.com
 Contents:
 Version: `v0.2.9`

-For some reason Proview cannot access github?
+For some reason Echo+ cannot access github?
 The stylesheets won't work because of it.
 It seems to only happen when on this part of echo `https://example.com`.

 Console (these do not relate to the example, they are just placeholder):
 ```text